AgungDanuWijaya/INVDFT/README.md

 	        return Ex_ann;
 	}
 ------------
-Setelah kita mendefinisikan model XC, kita akan memberikan data ajar yang digunakan untuk fitting parameter dalam model LSDA.
-Penginputan data ajar dapat dilakukan pada variabel data_geo dalam file Interface.java di Interface package.
-Data ajr yang digunakan terdiri dari Atomisasi energi dan energi dari molekul.
-Pada contoh dibawah kita menggunakan "H"=-0.5 Hartree sebagau data ajar enrgi molekul dan "OH,O,H}"=-0.162231075697211 Hartree sebagai data ajar atomisasi energi dari molekul OH.
+After defining the XC model, we will provide training data used to fit parameters in the LSDA model.
+Inputting training data can be done in the variable data_geo in the Interface.java file in the Interface package.
+The training data used consists of Atomization energy and energy of molecules.
+In the example below, we use "H"=-0.5 Hartree as the molecular energy training data and "OH,O,H}"=-0.162231075697211 Hartree as the atomization energy training data for the OH molecule.

 ------------
 	{